 The fried red ants & ant larvae where served on the side of the plate, like an optional garnish & perhaps to lend a bit of exoticism to excite the foreign diners.
 Tasted citrusy.

-Overall, a very enjoyable meal.
-Cambodian cuisine has some similarities to Thai cuisine (minus the chili heat), but tends to be blander and more subtle in its flavours, making it more suitable when fused with French cooking.
+Overall, an interesting and quite enjoyable meal.
+Cambodian cuisine has some similarities to Thai cuisine (minus the chili heat), but tends to be less punchy and more subtle in its flavours, making it more suitable when fused with French cooking.

 One of the chefs will come out to meet the diners at the end of the evening and ask for our feedback, whilst presenting us with a gift-box of macarons made in-house.
 A nice touch.